 What's Involved in the Award Process and Timeline?
 The competition consists of three levels of judging.

-Onsite building judging will take place during the first week of May 2019.
-Building category winners remain confidential until the AOBA-Metro's Commercial Awards held on June 13, 2019 at the Fairmont Hotel.
-The winning local entrants advances to the following year's 2020 MAC Regional level competition.
-These regional winners then advance to the international level where they are recognized at BOMA's 2019 International Conference & Expo, held in June each year.
+Onsite building judging will take place in May, 2020.
+Building category winners remain confidential until the AOBA-Metro's Commercial Awards held in June.
+The winning local entrants advances to the following year's MAC Regional level competition.
+These regional winners then advance to the international level where they are recognized at BOMA's International Conference & Expo, held in June each year.

 · The Grand local winning team gets a prize in addition to their building trophy!
 This is for the building that has the highest score among all categories.

-· It is an opportunity to distinguish yourself among your peers within and your organization and in the industry.
-A TOBY award is a great addition to your resume and Linkedin profile.
+· It is an opportunity to distinguish yourself among your peers within your organization and in the industry.
+A TOBY award is

 · Gets you out of your office and reminds you about how rewarding and exciting commercial management can be.